Zane-dev16/California-Housing-ML/README.md

 2. Explore the Jupyter notebooks in the notebooks/ directory to understand each step of the machine learning pipeline.

+**Note**: Notebooks generate data necessary for subsequent notebooks.
+However, the required datasets have been pre-generated, and you can run the notebooks in any order that suits your preferences.

 ## Bibligraphy

 Géron, A. (2019).
 Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
 O'Reilly Media.